Solovic2/FE-Task/README.md

 - Integrated the Movie Trailer Library to fetch and display YouTube trailers for movies.
 - Designed a Modal that pops up when the user clicks the play button on the Details Page, allowing them to watch the trailer and enhancing the user experience.
 - Added lazy loading to images to enhance user experience and app performance.

+### Trade-offs and Choices in the Movie App

+#### 1. Using `useQuery` over `useEffect`

+**Advantages**:

+- Automatically handles state management (loading, error, caching, etc.).
+- Simplifies data fetching logic with built-in support for retries and background refreshing.
+- Better integration with server state and easy synchronization.

+**Disadvantages**:

+- Adds an extra dependency (`TanStack React Query`) to the project.
+- Requires learning a new library if you're not already familiar with it.

+#### 2. Using a lazy loading library over the `lazyload` attribute

+**Advantages**:

+- Allows for additional features like image blur and beautiful shapes while loading, enhancing the user experience.
+- Provides more customization and flexibility.

+**Disadvantages**:

+- Increases the bundle size due to the additional library.

+#### 3. Using search on Enter instead of on type

+**Advantages**:

+- Reduces the number of backend requests, which can improve performance and reduce server load.
+- Provides a more controlled and deliberate search experience for the user.

+**Disadvantages**:

+- Delays immediate feedback to the user, which might affect the user experience.
+- Users might expect real-time search results and could find the Enter requirement less intuitive.

+#### 4. Using `vite` instead of `jest` for testing

+**Advantages**:

+- Faster build times and hot module replacement (HMR) for a more efficient development experience.
+- More modern and actively maintained, with growing community support.
+- Built-in support for modern JavaScript features and libraries.

+**Disadvantages**:

+- Less mature as a testing framework compared to `jest`, which has a long history and extensive ecosystem.
+- Requires additional setup and configuration for comprehensive testing solutions.

+## Possible future improvements

+- Plan to add a TV Page and a Bookmark Page with search functionality.
+- Plan to add a Home Page showcasing all movies and TV shows, including trending and recent titles.
+- Plan to implement debounce on search and enable search functionality on type.